iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 * The function $\exp(x)$ is alpha strongly convex but the function is not strictly convex because it's not coercive.
 We cannot long lower "hug" the function using any type of quadratic function.
 * For more about it see [Strong Convexity, Equivalences and Implications](../Strong%20Convexity,%20Equivalences%20and%20Implications.md)

 ---
-### **Convexity and Lipschitz Functions**

-Let some $f$ be convex and Lipschitz smooth, then they are a strict subsets of all the convex functions.
-For a convex function, even locally Lipschitz continuous will fail on the boundary of its domain, however if the function is Lipschitz, then subgradient exists on $\text{dom}(f)$.

----
 ### **Beta-Smoothness, Strong Smoothness, Lipschitz Smoothness**

 For more information about this characterization, [Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications](../Global%20Lipschitz%20Gradient,%20Strong%20Smoothness,%20Equivalence%20and%20Implications.md).
 This characterization of convex function is absolutely essential for gradient based method in optimizations, it developed important claims about the convergence rate of the algorithm.

 #### **Def | Lipschitz Smoothness**